spmeesseman/vscode-taskexplorer/README.md

 * Visual Studio Code v1.30 or higher
 * To display npm, grunt, and gulp tasks, the 'Auto Detect' setting must be turned 'On' in VSCode for each respective task provider.
-* Some task types inherit the associated file type icon from VSCode when displayed in the task tree.
-You must have an icon set installed and active (for example, the [Material Icon Theme](https://marketplace.visualstudio.com/itemdetails?itemName=PKief.material-icon-theme)) for these task types to display icons in the tree nodes.

 ## Features